vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/1_Introductory_study/1_2_Introductory_study_Jayanta_between_nyAya_and_m.md

 *Mokṣakārikā * and Abhinavagupta’s *Tantrāloka*, chapter XXXV.
 On Abhinavagupta’s approach to the authority of sacred texts see Torella 2012.

-10On this topic, see Eltschinger’s remark that Kumārila’s critique of Buddhist *philosophy * may be tough, but remains fair, whereas the same author can pay gall when it comes to the social impact of Buddhism, Sāṅkhya, Yoga, Pāñcarātra, Pāśupata, etc. \(Eltschinger 2007, pp. 39-40, especially fn.38\).
+[^10]: On this topic, see Eltschinger’s remark that Kumārila’s critique of Buddhist *philosophy * may be tough, but remains fair, whereas the same author can pay gall when it comes to the social impact of Buddhism, Sāṅkhya, Yoga, Pāñcarātra, Pāśupata, etc. \(Eltschinger 2007, pp. 39-40, especially fn.38\).
 Eltschinger focuses on the distinction between the approach of the ŚV and that of the TV, whereas the quote above shows that even the TV is in this regard less monolithic than one could think.

 7